LauAvinyo/limblab/docs/tutorials/hoxa11.md

    - Try different threshold values

 3. **Staging fails:**
-   - Ensure points are placed along the limb axis
+   - Ensure points are placed along the limb AER
    - Use more points for better accuracy

 4. **Alignment issues:**